mills32/TSConf-Sample/README.md

 -GFX layer can use the whole 256 colours, but I prefer to use only 16, because I saw garbage on screen when using all layers.

--Tile map layers use one 16 colours palette per tile (8x8 pixels each).
+-Tile map layers use one 16 colour palette per tile (8x8 pixels each).
 Every tile can use a different palette, but only 4 consecutive palettes can be used for one layer.

--Sprites can use one 16 colours palette per sprite, (even if they are 64x64).
+-Sprites can use one 16 colour palette per sprite, (even if they are 64x64).
 You can select any of the 16 palettes for the sprites

 SPG